Helio505/PythonProjects/Python/Beginner friendly/readme.md

 show to someone later, in this way you explain important things to yourself.
 - One little wrong piece of code will make the code break, so when copying type the code carefully.
 - You should probably be using an IDE.
+- (no cm) means no comments, so the code that has this has much less comments.